Q. What are the minimum requirements to be considered for a graduate assistantship?

 1. Graduate assistants must be admitted with degree-seeking status

 3. Graduate assistants must have a cumulative undergraduate GPA of 3.00 (if applying with no earned graduate level credits), or maintain a minimum cumulative graduate GPA of 3.00.

 Q. What do I need to submit for a complete GA application to the Levin College?

 A. A complete GA application consists of 1) the online GA application, 2) a current resume or curriculum vitae, 3) and a writing sample.
 The resume/CV and the writing sample must be submitted in PDF format.
 Incomplete applications will not be considered.
-Application materils submitted in formats other than PDF will not be considered.
+Application materials submitted in formats other than PDF will not be considered.

 Q. Can I apply in-person?

-A. We only accept an electronic application, which is located at https://www.csuohio.edu/urban/students/graduate-assistantships-and-tuition-grants
+A. At this time, we only accept an electronic application, which is accessible at https://www.csuohio.edu/urban/students/graduate-assistantships-and-tuition-grants

 Q. What are the guidelines for the writing sample?